Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-06-22**
+* Summer promo: I've done a working file reader + scrapper + runner on 4GLAZA and tested it on a stage website.
+It worked but it mostly shows errors (because stage has a different catalog with older prices - most checks fail).
+The promo goes live later during the week so I decided to include RU LVH in this as well.
+The plan is to have the same reader but different checkers and runners for each website and also put common helper functions in a separate file (to be imported).
+* Small fix on TR LVH where the price class 0 is practically dying - my script showed a bug with shipping fee being different than expected, but only because the price of the item increased.
+For now, the lists of item are hardcoded, but I may want to add some functionality to avoid these false negatives in the future.

 **2026-06-15**
 * Summer promo: created more or less stable xls file reader, now working on a web scrapper and comparison.
 It's simpler than my other scripts, but more options to do things so the difficulty is seeing these options and picking the right one